elena19m/cloud-courses/website/docs/security/kubernetes.md

 ### Defining a ConfigMap

-Kubernetes **ConfigMaps** are objects that can store arbitrary string, including files.
+Kubernetes **ConfigMaps** are objects that can store arbitrary strings, including files.

-Let's create a manifests that defines a ConfigMap that stores a custom `index.html` file.
+Let's create a manifest that defines a ConfigMap that stores a custom `index.html` file.
 Note that the file content is defined inline:

 ```bash
 student@lab-kubernetes:~$ cat nginx-html.yaml